19hours/sg-statutes/Acts/Government Procurement Act.md

 (2) The duties of the Registrar and other officers of the Tribunal shall, subject to this Act and any regulations made thereunder, be as the Minister directs.

-(3) The Registrar and other officers of the Tribunal shall be deemed to be public servants for the purposes of the Penal Code (Cap.224).
+(3) The Registrar and other officers of the Tribunal shall be deemed to be public servants for the purposes of the Penal Code (Cap.
+224).

 ### Constitution of Tribunal